SAP/openui5-docs/docs/Step_17_Fragment_Callbacks_354f98e.md

 helloMsg=Hello {0}
 homePageTitle=Walkthrough
 helloPanelTitle=Hello World
-*HIGHLIGHT START*openDialogButtonText=Say Hello With Dialog dialogCloseButtonText=Ok*HIGHLIGHT END*
+openDialogButtonText=Say Hello With Dialog
+*HIGHLIGHT START*dialogCloseButtonText=Ok*HIGHLIGHT END*
 ```

-The text bundle is extended by two new texts for the open button and the dialog’s close button.
+The text bundle is extended by the new text for the dialog’s close button.

 **Related information**